Are you planning a trip to Panama? Or, maybe you’re an armchair traveler wanting to be carried away to a tropical destination?

 Canal Zone Daughter by Judy Haisten

-A memoir about Haisten’s life growing up in the Panama Canal Zone, which was, at the time, part of the United States.
-She touches on history, the ups and downs, and how disappointed she felt when Jimmy Carter reached an agreement with Panama and she realized that the Panama Canal Zone would no longer be her home.
+Canal Zone Daughter is a memoir about Haisten’s life growing up in the Panama Canal Zone, which was, at the time, part of the United States.
+She touches on its history, her the ups and downs, and how disappointed she felt when Jimmy Carter reached an agreement with Panama and she realized that the Panama Canal Zone would no longer be her home.